joshuacox/kubash/README.md

 ### Initializers

-Although this script can just utilize ssh to run the kubeadm commands directly on the VMs, you can optionally use kubespray or openshifts ansible playbooks instead, I have had various issues with both and that's why i wrote this script so I can choose amongst a few different methods in my regular daily builds
+Although this script can just utilize ssh to run the kubeadm commands directly on the VMs, you can optionally use kubespray or openshift's ansible playbooks instead, I have had various issues with both and that's why i wrote this script so I can choose amongst a few different methods in my regular daily builds
 (I'm the sort of guy who likes to spin up clusters while sipping my morning coffee).